PredixDev/PredixMobileUIKit/README.md

 PredixMobileUIKit (Alpha)
 ====

-The PredixUIKit is a framework desinged to make building UI applications for [Predix](https://predix.io) simple by providing a rich set of data visualization components that follow [Predix Design System](https://www.predix-ui.com/#/develop/mobile) guidelines and common components meant to speed development when used with the [Predix SDK for iOS](https://github.com/predixdev/predixsdkforios).
+The PredixUIKit is a framework designed to make building UI applications for [Predix](https://predix.io) simpler with the help of a rich set of data visualization components that follow [Predix Design System](https://www.predix-ui.com/#/develop/mobile) guidelines and common components meant to accelerate development when used with the [Predix SDK for iOS](https://github.com/predixdev/predixsdkforios).

-PredixUIKit is not a port of the Predix Design System and does not override or change stock iOS UI elements.
-It is intended to enhance applications that use the Predix SDK for iOS with UI Elements that adhere to the Predix Design System guidelines and the [Apple HIG](https://developer.apple.com/ios/human-interface-guidelines/overview/themes/).
+PredixUIKit is not a part of the Predix Design System and does not override or change stock iOS UI elements.
+It is intended to enhance applications that use the Predix SDK for iOS with UI elements that adhere to the Predix Design System guidelines and the [Apple HIG](https://developer.apple.com/ios/human-interface-guidelines/overview/themes/).

 ---
 Getting Started
 ====
 The PredixMobileUIKit project uses [Carthage](https://github.com/Carthage/Carthage) package manager to manage it's [dependencies](#dependencies).

-Users should install Carthage, then once you've downloaded the PredixMobileUIKit repository, run the command: `carthage update` to download and build the required project dependancies before opening the project files in Xcode.
+Users must install Carthage before downloading the PredixMobileUIKit repository, run the command: `carthage update` to download and build the required project dependencies before opening the project files in Xcode.

 The PredixMobileUIKit repo includes a demonstration project: PredixMobileUIKitDemo.
 This project can show you usage of some of the PredixMobileUIKit provided views.